 - Milk production

-The Value of Rumen-Protected B Vitamin Supplmenation
+The Value of Rumen-Protected B Vitamin Supplementation

-Rumen-protected B vitamins offer a reliable solution.
+Rumen-protected B-vitamins offer a reliable solution.
 These specialized vitamins are designed to:

 - Bypass rumen degradation, protecting the vitamins from microbial breakdown